uboslinux/ubos-website/content/docs/operation/installation/x86_docker.md

    ```

    The Docker container takes entropy from the host computer, so make sure the host system
    provides enough.
-Depending your Linux distro, you may be able to generate more by
+If your host operating system is Linux, you may be able  to generate
-   typing on the keyboard, moving the mouse, generating hard drive activity etc. You can
-   also run:
+   more by running:

    ```
    % sudo systemctl start haveged